Duke of Peñaranda de Duero

 Duke of Peñaranda de Duero (Duque de Peñaranda de Duero), commonly known as Duke of Peñaranda, is a title of Spanish nobility that is accompanied by the dignity of Grandee of Spain.
 It was granted to Juan de Zúñiga y Bazán on 22 May 1608 by king Philip III.
 Juan de Zúñiga was Viceroy of Catalonia and Viceroy of Naples.
+The title's name refers to the municipality of Peñaranda de Duero in the Province of Burgos, Spain.